Old Fashioned Southern Cornbread Dressing Recipe

 The next morning I was ready to make my cornbread dressing.
 I sautéed 2 cups of diced onions and several ribs of chopped celery in a stick of butter until it was soft.

-Don’t skimp on using a whole stick of butter y’all.
-That flavorful butter is gonna be necessary for your cornbread dressing later.
+NOTE: Don’t skimp on using a whole stick of butter y’all.
+That flavorful butter is gonna be necessary for moist cornbread dressing.

 Then I dumped the sautéed veggies – butter & all – into a large metal bowl containing my dried cubes of cornbread.